AshishA26/Robotic-Arm/README.md

 # Robotic-Arm
-A robotic arm purposed to help people with disabilities and meant for remote operations.
-Can also be used as a prototype in various other cases.
+A robotic arm that mimics a user's arm gestures.
+It is purposed to help people with disabilities and meant for remote operations, and can also be used as a prototype in various other cases.

 There are 2 parts to this project.
 The 1st part is the robotic arm itself, which has 5 DOF (5 servos) and uses an Arduino Nano, a Dedicated Servo Driver, and an NRF24L01 for recieving signals.
 The 2nd part is a gesture controller that straps onto the user's body.
 It has an Arduino Nano, an NRF24L01 module for transmitting data to the robotic arm, and 2 MPU6050's.
 The MPU6050s are velcroed onto the user's wrists, and then each direction of motion the user moves an arm in, causes a servo to move.